 The Board seeks maximum value for the expenditure of Division funds through purchasing practices that are fair, transparent and promote competition among vendors.

-The annual District budget is the fiscal plan to achieve the Vision, Mission, Priorities and strategic plan of the District and the province.
+The annual Division budget is the fiscal plan to achieve the Vision, Mission, Priorities and strategic plan of the Division and the province.
 The Division’s individual school/DU budget development processes include a review of the results from the previous year for continuous improvement.
 The budget process serves as a means to improve communications and involvement both within the school system and with the broader community.

 The Board shall approve:

-The Board believes that it is fair and appropriate to reimburse trustees and staff for approved travel and other expenses incurred while carrying out District business.
-To ensure accountability and public transparency, all trustees and staff shall adhere to District administrative processes for reimbursement and, or payment of expenses incurred on District business.
-Furthermore, expenses incurred by and on behalf of trustees and senior officials on District business shall be routinely and publicly disclosed in alignment with the elected and senior officials public disclosure practices of the Government of Alberta.
+The Board believes that it is fair and appropriate to reimburse trustees and staff for approved travel and other expenses incurred while carrying out Division business.
+To ensure accountability and public transparency, all trustees and staff shall adhere to Division administrative processes for reimbursement and, or payment of expenses incurred on Division business.
+Furthermore, expenses incurred by and on behalf of trustees and senior officials on Division business shall be routinely and publicly disclosed in alignment with the elected and senior officials’ public disclosure practices of the Government of Alberta.

-The Board acknowledges that schools cannot charge for instruction but that it may be necessary for schools to charge specific fees for supplies or materials that enhance instruction, in accordance with the School Act.
+The Board acknowledges that schools cannot charge for instruction but that it may be necessary for schools to charge specific fees for supplies or materials that enhance instruction, in accordance with the Education Act.
 While the Board recognizes the need to charge specific fees, economic circumstances shall not be a barrier to a student’s access to curricular outcomes.
-Specific fees and the rationale for charging them shall be in consultation with parents and must demonstrate to parents the need to charge any fee or cost, including the amounts.
+Decisions related to charging specific fees will be transparent and made in consultation with parents.
 All fees charged shall be publicly disclosed and the funds derived shall be used for the purposes for which they were collected.